Our Services

 Helpful Resources

-Cellulitis in women aged 30–45 is a common bacterial skin infection that typically causes rapidly spreading redness, swelling, warmth, and tenderness, often accompanied by fever, chills, or blisters.
-Without prompt treatment, it can lead to serious complications like sepsis or abscess formation.
+Cellulitis in women aged 30–45 is a fast-spreading bacterial skin infection marked by redness, swelling, warmth, and tenderness, often with fever, chills, or blisters.
+Left untreated, it can progress to serious complications like sepsis or abscess formation within hours.

-Key risk factors for women in this age group include:
+Common risk factors in this age group include:

 Cellulitis is a common bacterial skin infection that affects the deeper layers of the skin and underlying tissue.
 Although it can occur at any age, women between 30 and 45 may face unique triggers and concerns.
 This guide covers the signs to watch for, the risk factors you might have, and the urgent steps you should take if you suspect cellulitis.